Hi! I’m Rita Jacques; a nurse who writes from the heart!

-I work in Labour and Delivery (L&D), yup, caring for the Moms in labour.
+I work in Labour and Delivery (L&D), yup, caring for moms in labour.
 Whatever happens in L&D, stays in L&D, just like for Vegas.
 I cannot divulge anything if I want to keep my job!

-I’ve also volunteered for disaster relief nursing in the rubble of Haiti after the catastrophic earthquake.
-And in Pakistan after the monsoon floods ravaged the country.Plus a nursing stint in Honduras in a L&D unit.
+I’ve also done disaster-relief nursing in Haiti after the catastrophic earthquake, in Pakistan after the monsoon floods ravaged the country, plus an obstetrical nursing stint in Honduras.
 I love nursing, travel and adventure so it all ties together.
-Highlights of my life!

-I trade in my stethoscope for an apron one day a week to serve up soup and compassion at a homeless shelter called Street Help in Windsor, Ontario, Canada.
-Seeing the resilience in the homeless gives me strength in my day-to-day struggles.
-If they can carry on despite worse circumstances, I need to put on my big girl panties, pull up my socks and carry on also!
+For a few years, I traded in my stethoscope for an apron once a week to serve up soup and compassion at a homeless shelter called Street Help in Windsor, Ontario, Canada.
+Seeing the resilience in the homeless gave me strength in my day-to-day struggles.
+If they can carry on despite worse circumstances, I need to put on my big girl panties and carry on, also!

 I’m married to the love of my life, Guy, and have two beautiful daughters, Monique and Giselle.
 And a bichapoo, Sophie.
-Giselle’s moved back home with her rescue dog, Lucy, who thinks she runs the house.
 I’ve four budgies, all named after the characters in “It’s A Wonderful Life”; George and Mary and their offspring, Janie and Tommy.
-Zuzu lives with Monique and is an annoyance to her cockatiel, Homer.
-There’s also a turtle, Cutie, that’s 24 years old.
-Survives on benign neglect.

-I love to garden, or should I say live to garden?
+I love to garden, or should I say, I live to garden?
 Milkweed grows side-by-side with the flowers to encourage Monarch butterflies.
 I’ve witnessed the miracle of life starting with a tiny egg on a milkweed pod leading through several stages to become a beautiful butterfly.

 I love experiencing new things.
-At age 19, I backpacked solo through Australia and South-East Asia.
-At age 35, I starting riding a motorcycle.
-Age 50 meant a trip to Haiti, Pakistan…and New York!
+At age 19, I backpacked solo through Australia and Southeast Asia.
+At age 35, I learned to ride a motorcycle.
+Age 50 meant a trip to Haiti, Pakistan, and New York!
 How’s that for contrasts?
-At age 55, I became an Associate- I love the title.
-What that means is I’m a lay nun.
-Guy was relieved there weren’t any poverty or chastity vows involved.
-It means I like to do good in the world.
-Spreading peace and love to all!